4 Smart Reasons to Avoid Large Ultra High Net Worth Wealth Management Firms

-So is Schwab doing “better?”
+Did Schwab do “better” than Wells Fargo that year?
 Well, yes, but not in the way you might think.
 According to Investopedia, that revenue growth was due mostly to “increases in asset management and administration fees.”

 In other words, they made more money, but that doesn’t mean you did.